 You should aim to drink around 3-4 liters of water per day.
 We recommend bringing an electrolyte formula to add to your water, and any flavoring drops if you find plain water too boring.

-At camp, there will be tea, coffee, hot chocolate, squash and fruit juices, we don’t bring sodas or bottled water.
+At each Kilimanjaro camp, there will be tea, coffee, hot chocolate, squash and fruit juices, we don’t bring sodas or bottled water.

-This is a small sample of the type of food you’ll be eating on the mountain.
+Below we have a sample of the types of food on Kilimanjaro climb.
 Obviously, if you’ve got specific dietary requirements, this will change.
 We use seasonal, fresh produce for all our meals.